 You can calculate this number for your total amount of debt (add up the balances on all your cards) compared [...]

 When you have bad credit, lenders will need to look at factors other than your credit score to determine if you meet the eligibility requirements for a loan.
 For example, lenders want to know that you can afford the car you want to buy (read our blog to find out some Tips & Tricks To Build A Better Credit History).
-At CreditYES®, we look at your monthly income to help determine your eligibility.
-You’ll need to earn at least $1,500 per month before taxes to qualify.
-But there’s a little more to it than that.
+At CreditYES®, we look at your gross monthly income (before taxes) to help determine your eligibility.

 Your lender will also want to know how much of your income is already being used for debts.
 This is known as your debt-to-income (DTI) ratio.
 This would include such items as housing payments, student loans, credit card payments, and other loans.
-Your debt should ideally not use up more than 35% of your income each month.
-You can learn [...]
+Your debt should ideally not use up more than 35% of your gross income each month.
+You can learn more about debt-to-income ratios and how to calculate them by reading our blog post here.

 When it comes to car insurance, do you feel completely lost?
 It’s so full of jargon and insider-talk, how is a regular person supposed to understand?
 Well, although there are many terms you can leave to the professionals, there are a few you should know to know if you have the best coverage for your situation.
 We’ll walk you through five important terms you need to know.